ghagmt/Simple-Chess-with-AI-and-UI/README.md

-# Simple Chess with AI
+# Simple Chess with AI and UI

 I like to play chess, and I like programming, so I thought, it would be interesting to make a chess game.
 Here it is.
 You are able to play it in browser against AI, cause it's written on JavaScript and has an UI (made with Canvas).